13「下段をば陽の心を陰に見て打突く剣を清眼と知れ。」- 植芝盛平

 剣(けん; ken)— sword.

-清眼 / 正眼(せいがん; seigan)— the ‘clear eye’; classical sources gloss seigan no kamae as a center guard directing the point toward the opponent’s eyes; it is often written 正眼 (“correct/true eye”), though dictionaries also record variant graphs such as 清眼 (“clear/pure eye”), which is the form Ueshiba uses—underscoring clarity and purity of perception.
-In practice, seigan names both posture and a way of seeing that reads the opponent without distortion.
+清眼 / 正眼(せいがん; Seigan)— the ‘clear eye’; classical sources gloss Seigan no kamae as a center guard directing the point toward the opponent’s eyes; it is often written 正眼 (“correct / true eye”), though dictionaries also record variant graphs such as 清眼 (“clear / pure eye”), which is the form Ueshiba uses—underscoring clarity and purity of perception.
+In practice, Seigan names both posture and a way of seeing that reads the opponent without distortion.

 知(し; shi)— knowledge.